danrot/master-thesis/05_conclusion.md

 of Jackalope.
 There are already plans to develop this next major release.
 This release should focus and modularity, stability and performance[^26], and plans to cover some of the problems addressed in the previous discussion chapter.
-So there are plans to improve dependency injection and introduce some kind of plugin architecture.
+So there are plans to introduce a dependency injection container and some kind of plugin architecture.

 Unsurprisingly the part of the state of the art chapter, which had the highest amount of influence on this thesis, is the chapter about Jackrabbit, since